LyleScott/docker-nagios4/README.md

 USER root

-RUN echo > ${NAGIOS_HOME}/etc/docker/www.example.com.cfg
+# Copy over your Nagios4 configs.
 COPY cfg/* ${NAGIOS_HOME}/etc/docker/
 ```

 The "cfg" directory should contain all your custom Nagios config files.
-The
+Any
-file extension should be .cfg to be automatically picked up by Nagios.
-The
+filename ending in .cfg will be automatically picked up by Nagios.
+The files
-files can be nested in any directory stucture.
+can be nested in any directory stucture.

 #### Example Nagios cfg File